bookofproofs/bookofproofs.github.io/_sources/history/20th-century/levinson.md

 * The university's provost, Vannevar Bush, turned down Wiener's recommendation that Levinson be offered a position as Instructor but Hardy, on a visit to MIT, went with Wiener to the provost's office to protest against the decision.
 * If it isn't, why not hire Levinson.
 * Levinson was appointed as an Instructor at MIT in February 1937 having been released from his Fellowship by Princeton before its term was complete.
-* Levinson was promoted to Assistant Professor in the year that his first daughter was born.
 * In 1940 Levinson published Gap and density theorems in the American Mathematical Society Colloquium Publication Series.
 * subsumes much of Levinson's brilliant early research in harmonic and complex analysis.
 * By 1954 Levinson had been a professor for five years.
 * Levinson believed in employment for all, fighting anti-Semitism, and fighting discrimination against blacks.
 * When he learnt of the direction that Stalin had taken Communism in Russia, Levinson left the American Communist Party.
 * The Committee demanded that Levinson name other members of the American Communist Party but, although he agreed to talk freely about what he did as a member of the Party, he refused to name others since he knew the consequences that would have.
-* It did mean some difficult years for Levinson and his family, but they came through them.
 * Let us return to discuss further Levinson's mathematical contributions.
 * Levinson wrote only two papers on time series, but these had a large impact.
 * The horseshoe map was directly stimulated by Levinson's research on forced periodic oscillations of the Van der Pol oscillator, and specifically by his seminal work initiated by Cartwright and Littlewood.